 You can see from the above example that if you have good weather stations spread uniformly across the planet (land and sea) and they have been recording continuously for a long time, then one can take the mean annual temperature of each station and calculate a simple global average for each year, and thus the history of temperature change for our planet.
 But, as you might imagine, the stations are not uniformly distributed — they are clustered in populated countries — and the number of stations declines as you go backward in time, so the actual process of assembling an instrumental record takes some care.
 A variety of groups have done this using slightly different data sets and approaches.
 The trick here is in how you combine the individual temperature records to come up with a global average.
 This is complicated by the fact that some weather stations may have problems related to things like the "urban heat island effect."
 Man-made materials retain heat better than open land and the lack of trees also amplifies warming in cities, which are currently warming at double the rate of the global average!
-Thus if urban development encroaches on a weather station, the urban heat island effect will make the local temperature rise for reasons that are unrelated to any regional climate change.
+Thus, if urban development encroaches on a weather station, the urban heat island effect will make the local temperature rise for reasons that are unrelated to any regional climate change.
 Researchers have found ways of ensuring that this effect does not skew the results, and many different groups come up with results that are nearly identical, giving us confidence that the data analysis is sound.
 Just in case you are wondering, the mean surface temperature of the Earth as a whole is 15o C (59o F)!

 There are a number of good estimates of the recent history of global temperature change, and they are shown, plotted at the same scale, in the figure below.

-Figure 2.2.3 shows anomalies relative to the mean for 1960-1980.
+The figure above shows anomalies relative to the mean for 1960-1980.
 GISSTEMP is from NASA, CRUTEM4 is from the Climate Research Unit of the University of East Anglia in England, Berkeley is from the Berkeley Earth Surface Temperature project from the University of California, and NOAA is from NOAA (no surprise here).
 These different groups use essentially the same data, but they have slightly different approaches to selecting which data to use and how to convert the station data into global temperatures.